AdamBalski/iam-role-policy-parser/README.md

 # AWS::IAM::RolePolicy parser
-This project provides an easy way to check whether the Resource value of an role policy statement is a wildcard.
+This project provides an easy way to check whether the Resource value of a role policy statement is a wildcard.

-Works with AWS::IAM::RolePolicy versions "2012-10-17 and "2008-10-17".
+Works with AWS::IAM::RolePolicy versions "2012-10-17" and "2008-10-17".
 #### Note: This is done as a part of a coding challenge for a job application of an undisclosed company

 ## Function type signature
-The function as well as the type `IamRolePolicy` reside in the `iamrolepolicyparsing` package.
+The `IamRolePolicy` type and the method below are defined in the `iamrolepolicyparsing` package.
 ```go
 func (p *IamRolePolicy) HasAStatementResourceAWildcard() bool
 ```